 A long era of expansion followed World War II.
 Overseeing much of this growth was the University's 10th president, Dr. Norman P. Auburn.
 Under Auburn's leadership, the institution made the transition in 1967 from a municipal to a state university.

 In the years to follow, as tire production jobs left the Akron area, the University's pioneering research was instrumental in helping the once-undisputed Rubber Capital of the United States evolve into the polymer center of the world.

 In 1988, the University established the world's first College of Polymer Science and Polymer Engineering - now the largest academic program of its kind in the world.

-Led today by its 15th president, Dr. Luis M. Proenza, The University of Akron recently completed the $300 million first phase of its New Landscape for Learning campus enhancement program.
-During the five-year project, nine new buildings were constructed, 14 major renovations were completed and 30 acres of green space were added to the 218-acre campus.
-The new facilities include two classroom buildings, an Honors Complex, Student Union, Student Recreation and Wellness Center, and Athletics Field House.
+Under the direction of its 15th president, Dr. Luis M. Proenza, The University of Akron has undergone a transformation with its New Landscape for Learning.
+Begun in 2000, the campus enhancement program has resulted in 22 new buildings, 18 major additions, acquisitions and renovations, and 34 acres of new green space added to the 218-acre campus.
+The new facilities include classroom buildings, an Honors Complex, Student Union, Student Recreation and Wellness Center, and Athletics Field House.

 The University's revitalization is being extended into a 40-block area immediately surrounding campus through its leadership in the University Park Alliance.
 The alliance was established through a $2 million grant from The John S. and James L. Knight Foundation and is comprised of partners that include the city of Akron, Summa Health System, Akron Beacon Journal, Akron Metropolitan Housing Authority, the Greater Akron Chamber, Akron Public Schools and the University Park Development Corporation.